Complete List of Transition Words on the ACT and Digital SAT - 2026 Update

 A) Words that add a piece of information to the same subject you were already discussing:

-(ex: My stapler is six inches long.
-Additionally, it’s light gray.)
+(ex: My stapler is five inches long.
+Additionally, it’s bright green.)

 Additionally,